d-morrison/IntroStatActivities/15-Exam3-review.Rmd

 \newpage

-1. Use the provided Final Exam Review R script file and analyze the following research question, "Does drinking a caffeinated drink increase blood glucose levels, on average?"
+1. Use the appropriate Final Exam Review R script file and analyze the following research question, "Does drinking a caffeinated drink increase blood glucose levels, on average?"
 Use before – after as the order of subtraction.

 a.
 Parameter of Interest:
 \vspace{0.3in}